Upcoming Bike Austin Rides

 Bike Austin rides are open to any adult recreational cyclist and riders of all levels are encouraged to participate.
 Rides are on public roads and all riders participate at their own risk; each rider is responsible for his/her own safety.
 Properly fitted, approved bicycle helmets must be worn by all riders.
 Also, please carry identification and full water bottle(s).

 - Ride has been cancelled

-Ride rolls from Williams Elementary School at Blue Valley and Mairo at 7:30 sharp.
-Be sure to check this post on ride morning to confirm status.
+Ride rolls from my home at 7:45 sharp.
+Be sure to check this post on ride day to confirm status.

 From I-35 take exit #265 north of Georgetown.
 Turn right as if you were getting on 130 southbound.
 Stay on frontage road to stop sign.
 This is County Road 152 (no sign), turn left.
 Berry Springs Park is on the left in about 1 mile.

 Ride leader: Katy Kappel (512) 589-1498 katykappelyahoo [dot] com (katykappelyahoo [dot] com)

 This is a fairly gentle 41-mile urban ride that manages to avoid any serious hills in spite of being on the NW side of town.
 It combines bits of two of our other rides and goes Rosedale > Mesa > Jollyville > Anderson Mill and then back a similar route.
 We try and avoid heavily-trafficked roads whenever possible.
 Quick (optional) store-stop en route.
 No drop for all "B" riders.
 Optional coffee/sandwich afterwards at Monkey Nest, Pacha's or Houndstooth.